Find out about: Finch Foundry

 Shop and small tearoom on site.
 Shop sells a range of local arts and crafts items.
 The cafe serves hot and cold drinks, light lunches and afternoon cakes.

-Large water powered, overhead belt driven, upright mechanical hammer.
+Water powered, overhead belt driven, upright mechanical band saw.

 Click the button above to add this museum to your MyMuseum wish list.
 Once added you can choose to save this for future visits or email the Museum details to a friend.